matgomes21/matgomes21/README.md

 🧠 Quick learner

-🎯 Studying full-stack development, focused on NodeJS and ReactJS frameworks
+🎯 Studying full-stack development, focused on NodeJS, ReactJS and React Native frameworks

 🎓 Graduated in English Language by Cooplem Idiomas